A7medAbdien/faceRec/README.md

 ```

-when jupter does not load the output of the cell, image or other stuff, [just reload](https://stackoverflow.com/questions/68736618/error-loading-preloads-could-not-find-renderer) it 😜
+when jupter does not render the output of the cell, image or other stuff, [just reload](https://stackoverflow.com/questions/68736618/error-loading-preloads-could-not-find-renderer) it 😜

 ## Fix GPU problem